Stay Safe and Healthy in Freezing Temperatures

 When Chronic Pain Becomes a Medical Emergency

-Recognizing Signs That Indicate When Individuals with Common Chronic Pain Conditions Require Immediate Medical Attention Describing pain and fully explaining how you feel can be challenging, even when speaking to a physician.
-For those with chronic pain, especially due to a diagnosed illness, the feeling of “suffering” may become so routine that they start to…
+This Pain Awareness Month, Recognize the Signs That Indicate When Individuals with Common Chronic Pain Conditions Require Immediate Medical Attention Describing pain and fully explaining how you feel can be challenging, even when speaking to a physician.
+For those with chronic pain, especially due to a diagnosed illness, the feeling of “suffering” may become so…

 Read More